AbdulManan30/AbdulManan30/README.md

 - 🚀 Started my development journey 2 years ago
 - 💻 Built clones of Spotify, Netflix, Twitter, and more using HTML/CSS/JS
-- 🔥 Worked remotely as a freelancer on Upwork
+- 🔧 Worked on Upwork as a Frontend Developer
 - 🧠 Currently learning **AI/ML** to build intelligent apps
 - 📚 Exploring data science, model building, and chatbots using Python